 The best attractions in Koh Rong include both stunning natural sights as well as exciting manmade facilities.
+Enjoy the many beaches, the beautiful seas and the virgin rainforests of the hilly interior in several exciting ways.
 Much of the island’s charm comes from the fact that it is largely unspoilt and undeveloped.
-Indeed, the most remarkable must-see attraction on Koh Rong is only visible because of that simple fact.
 Most of the manmade options are simply responses to the fun-loving nature of the sorts of people attracted to such a beautiful place.

-- Location: Just south of Koh Tui Village, Koh Rong
+- Location: Koh Tui Village, Koh Rong, Cambodia

 - Tel: +855 16 839 993

-- Location: about a five-minute walk from Sok San Village, Koh Rong
+- Location: Sok San Village, Koh Rong, Cambodia

 - Tel: +855 98 603 564